obsoncesardesign/ObsonCesar/README.md

 # Obson Cesar

-> I’m UX/UI Designer based in Portland, OR | Held by Visa L2 and valid EAD.
+> I’m UX/UI Designer based in Portland, OR | Held by Visa L2.

 ## PROJECTS